How to Use AI to Accomplish 10 Common Business and Marketing Tasks

 3. Produce a Newsletter

-Professional marketers must often create catchy, original newsletter content to engage customers and entice them to click on a link, known as conversion.
-Your chosen AI tool can generate copy for you about specific products or topics based on your detailed prompts.
+Professional marketers often create catchy, original newsletter content to engage customers as part of an overall digital marketing strategy.
+Used responsibly, a generative AI tool can come up with copy ideas for you about specific products or topics based on your detailed prompts.
 For better results, include instructions around tone and audience, such as “use humor that would appeal to a Gen Z audience.”
-Edit the results to your liking.
+(Remember to review and edit AI suggestions to ensure your copy is error-free and unique to you.)

 4. Write a Marketing Plan